 There are few things worse than being self-conscious about your own body.
-Labia size and shape are as individual as eye color and with a wide range of what’s considered “normal.”
+Labia size and shape are as individual as eye color, and with a wide range of what’s considered “normal.”

-However, if your labia minora is disproportionally longer than your labia majora, it can cause not only mental distress but physical discomfort.
+However, if your labia minora is disproportionately longer than your labia majora, it can cause not only mental distress but also physical discomfort.
 If you’re experiencing irritation from clothing, discomfort during physical activities, painful sexual intercourse, or have cosmetic concerns in tight-fitting clothing or during intimacy, you may want to consider labiaplasty.

 Labiaplasty, otherwise known as labia reduction surgery or vaginal rejuvenation, is a procedure that involves trimming the labia minora, i.e., the “inner lips” of the vulva, for either medical or cosmetic reasons.
 This is often performed in conjunction with a clitoral hood reduction, which helps achieve a balanced appearance of the vaginal area.